Risotto Stuffed Peppers. Super good, vegan supper.

 Risotto is a rice dish made from Arborio rice, a naturally creamy rice.
-It takes a bit of time (about 45 minutes) to make Risotto because you cook it slowly, adding more broth or water a little at a time as the rice cooks and absorbs the liquid.
+It takes a bit of time (about 45 minutes) to make any risotto, including Shrimp and Black Bean Risotto, because you cook it slowly, adding more broth or water a little at a time as the rice cooks and absorbs the liquid.
 You can find several recipes for different types of Risotto on this website.
 In fact, each Risotto mentioned in this post is unique.
-My favorite is Saffron Risotto, but the Barley Risotto is tasty and interesting, too.
+My favorite is Saffron Risotto, but the Barley Risotto is super good and interesting, too.

-Since it is National Vegan Month and it’s getting close to the holidays (when I like to serve special appetizers and entrées), I thought I’d give this a whirl.
+Since it is National Vegan Month and it’s getting close to the holidays (when I like to serve special appetizers and entrées), I thought I’d give this a whirl using the tiny red peppers.
 And I’m so glad I did.
 They really hit the spot.

 How do you make your Stuffed Peppers?
 I usually add ground beef to my full-sized, Stuffed Peppers and I make them standing up, with the tops cut off, like this:

 But for this version, I wanted the peppers to be a vegan side dish.
 I have given you a nutrition label per pepper half, so you can decide how many you want to eat and what your total nutrition will be.
 In the second nutrition label, I suggested a serving size of four stuffed pepper halves, but we had ours with several other dishes and I only ate two; Don ate three.
 They are very filling.
 I suggest eating three or four with a small dinner salad and some fruit, and you can call it a meal.